9-FS/metric_metar_on_discord/readme.md

 Once a station is requested, 2 things happen:

 1. The current METAR and, if requested, TAF are provided.
 Only these reports write how long ago they have been published.
 1. The station is registered as the currently subscribed station.
 This means as soon as this station publishes a new METAR and, if requested, a new TAF, it will be automatically provided.
-This is a convenience functionality and the reason why using this bot is only recommended in a designated bot spam channel whose ID is specified in `discord_channel_ID.config`.
+This is a convenience functionality and the reason why using this bot is only recommended in a designated bot channel whose name is specified in `discord_bot_channel_names.config`.
+Channels with the name `bots`, `botspam`, and `metar` will be recognised by default.

 ### 1.2.
 Examples